brianglass/anastasis/files/kontakion_32.md

 To prepare for his pure steps an impassable ascent.
 And no sooner they had been ordered, than the first of the angels Cried to all the Principalities on high,
-Â‘Lift up the gates and fling wide the heavenly
+‘Lift up the gates and fling wide the heavenly
 And glorious doors,
 For the Master of glory comes.
 Clouds, spread out your backs beneath the One who mounts.
 Bright air, prepare yourself for the One who journeys through you.
 Stand open, heavens.
-Heaven of heavens, receive him, Because he is coming to you, he who says to his own, Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+Heaven of heavens, receive him, Because he is coming to you, he who says to his own, ‘I am not parting from you.
+I am with you and there is no one against you.’

 **